madrilene/lenesaile.com/src/en/blog/2022-02-15-new-store-alberto-ballesteros-eleventy-snipcart.md

   lead: "I'll make your store fast and secure with the Jamstack method!
 Send me an email to [hola@lenesaile.com](mailto:hola@lenesaile.com) and tell me about your project."
 ---

-{% aside %}**Disclaimer:** We have returned to the Stripe solution a few months after publishing this text.
-Not because Snipcart is not good, on the contrary.
-It's a great solution, especially for stores with reliable monthly sales.
-But if you only sell a product once in a while, [it's not really worth it](https://snipcart.com/faq#Pricing): If you sell more than $500 a month, Snipcart keeps 2% commission.
-If you sell less than $500 per month, Snipcart charges a flat fee of $10 per month.
-This also applies if you don't sell anything at all.
-I will also describe the Stripe integration soon on the blog.{% endaside %}

-A fast and secure website - and a look and feel that reflects that! - is crucial for a shop. [albertoballesteros.com](https://www.albertoballesteros.com/shop) is a static website based on the Jamstack method.
+A fast and secure website - and a look and feel that reflects that! - is crucial for a shop. albertoballesteros.com is a static website based on the Jamstack method.
 If everything is done right, Jamstack pages are inherently very secure, reliable, flexible and, above all, fast.

 {% include "partials/toc.njk" %}